askipwith/dvsa-booking/README.md

 # dvsa-booking
 Change your UK practical driving test to a new location within a couple of search dates

+# Usage
+You need to have a test booked and paid for, your driving license number and your test booking reference.
+This script will attempt to find a better location and / or date.
+It won't automatically make the booking, rather leave you on the closest matching test site page with an audible 'attention' alert.
+You then go ahead and change the booking manually.

 # Setup
 1. Book and pay for any available driving test
 2. Update default script configuration settings